bxlab/metaWRAP/Usage_tutorial.md

 ## Step 1: Run metaWRAP-Read_qc to trim the reads and remove human contamination
 Note: you will need the bmtagger hg38 index to remove the human reads - see the metaWRAP database installation instructions.
+You may also use another host genome to filter against with the `-x` option.
 Alternatively, use the `--skip-bmtagger` flag of of the ReadQC module to only do the read trimming.

 Individually process each sample
 ```